KhondokerIslam/KhondokerIslam.github.io/_pages/about.md

 About
 ======

 I am a B.Sc.
 (Engg.) in Computer Science and Engineering, graduated from [SUST](https://www.sust.edu/).
 I was fortunate to be supervised by [Prof. Saiful Islam](https://www.sust.edu/d/cse/faculty-profile-detail/55) in my undergraduate thesis.
-For the past two years, I have been on several Full Stack Web Software Engineer roles across [Reve Systems Ltd](https://www.revesoft.com/) to [Turtle Solutions Limited](https://turtlesolutionsltd.com/).
+For the past two years, I have been on several Full Stack Web Software Engineer roles across [Reve Systems Ltd](https://www.revesoft.com/) and [Turtle Solutions Limited](https://turtlesolutionsltd.com/).

 Research Interests
 ======